| Written by Constance Stickler

 During POSC, the operator follows a predefined checklist or procedure to inspect the equipment's critical components, systems, or safety features.
 Possible points are:

 Expanding the checklist with new insights gained from the near-miss analysis is a measure that can usually be carried out quickly and easily.
-Existing queries can also be sharpened by upgrading previously non-critical questions to critical questions.
+Upgrading previously non-critical questions to critical questions can also sharpen existing queries.
 The latter means that the vehicle may not or cannot be put into operation.

 The easiest way to do all of this is through an automated system.
 The operator is presented with the questions on a screen and carries out the inspection.
-Not only does this make recording and later retrieval easier, but the data is also available in real-time.
+This makes recording and later retrieval easier, and the data is also available in real-time.
 This means you can react quickly and correct any deviation from the target state.
 In addition, automation can also prevent the vehicle from being started at all after a critical problem has been reported.

 Control the vehicle's twist-lock

-Incorrectly placed containers pose several risks, for example, overloading or uneven weight distribution, which can lead to structural damage to the container.
-This can result in bent frames and twisted corners, but also in the entire container collapsing or tipping over, which poses a danger to personnel and the vehicle.
+Incorrectly placed containers pose several risks, such as overloading or uneven weight distribution, which can lead to structural damage to the container.
+This can result in bent frames and twisted corners, but it can also result in the entire container collapsing or tipping over, which poses a danger to personnel and the vehicle.

 Containers placed incorrectly or too close together can obstruct the route or visibility.
 Drivers sometimes have to perform dangerous driving manoeuvres or overlook obstacles and personnel on the site.